 Future Student FAQ's

-Applications are available at NEM, the Magnet School Office (973-4464), or ONLINE.
-Please go to the Magnet Programs website if you have any questions.
+Beginning for the 2019/2020 school year applications must be completed ONLINE.
+Applications will be available at the beginning of October.
+If you have questions, please contact the Magnet School Office (973-4464).
 NEM has waiting lists for all grade levels!
-You must submit your application before the January deadline or you will be automatically placed on a waiting list.
+You must submit your application before the deadline or you will be automatically placed on a waiting list.